yoavnir/specs2016/specs/docs/basicspec.md

 ```
      SUBSTRING FIELDSEP / FIELD -1 OF WORD -1
 ```
+**NOTE**: All of the ranges described above, can be specified as a starting position and length separated with a dot.
+For example, `w8.5` means 5 words starting at the eighth word.
+Alternatively, then can be specified as a starting and ending position, both inclusive, separated by either a hyphen (`-`), a semicolon (`:`), or a colon (`:`).
+So `w8-12`, `w8;12`, and `w8:12` all mean the substring of the input record that includes the eighth to twelfth words inclusive.
+A hyphen is usually the most intuitive.
+The colon makes it more readable if the ending position is specified as negative.
+The semicolon is included for compatibility with *CMS Pipelines*.

 The **OutputPlacement** argument specifies where to put the source:

 * absolute position (such as `1`)